francicetta0122/WHSTechNotes/journal.md

 # september 13, 2024
 this week i started doing an hour of python.
 And i started with a course of coding of minecraft.

+# september 17, 2024
+this week i already finish with the turtle on "an hour of code" and today i started with projectstem.